dijit-tech/ServerlessComplexEventScheduling/README.md

 **Open by default (DEFAULT_OPEN)**: Actions that are tracking Change Calendar can run by default but are blocked from running during associated events.
 During events, the state of a DEFAULT_OPEN calendar is CLOSED.
 **Closed by default (DEFAULT_CLOSE)**: Actions that are tracking Change Calendar do not run by default but can run during events associated with the calendar entry.
 During events, the state of a DEFAULT_CLOSED calendar is OPEN.

 Let’s use the Thanksgiving example.
 On ThanksGiving Day, you don’t want your job which usually runs every day to run.
-In other words, there is only one day when the job must be blocked.
+In other words, there is only one event when the job must be blocked.

-You create a Change Calendar entry of DEFAULT_OPEN  that allows deployments and then you create an event for New Year’s Day, which changes the calendar state to CLOSED during the event.
-You can monitor this change in the default state of the calendar with Amazon EventBridge rules that trigger the configured workflows.
+You create a Change Calendar entry of DEFAULT_OPEN  that allows jobs to run and then you create an event for "Thanksgiving day snack", which changes the calendar state to CLOSED during the event.

-In this blog post, you’ll create a public calendar of DEFAULT_OPEN with public holidays as calendar events.
-Using Amazon EventBridge, you’ll track the CLOSED events, causing a change in the calendar’s state and triggering an automation workflow to suspend the run job rule.

 The solution described in this blog post includes the following steps:

 1. Create a Systems Manager Change Calendar entry using the DEFAULT_OPEN type.
 2. Create a Systems Manager Automation document to suspend the pipeline release.
-3. Create an AWS Identity and Access Management (IAM) policy and a role to delegate permissions to the Systems Manager Automation document.
-4. Create an IAM role to delegate permissions to EventBridge events, which invokes the Systems Manager Automation document.
-5. Create an EventBridge rule to monitor the calendar’s state and trigger the Automation document when the calendar state changes.
+3. Create an EventBridge rules to excte the job and to monitor the calendar’s state and trigger the Automation document when the calendar state changes.

-- 1. **Create a Holiday Calendar**: Define your holiday calendar in Systems Manager.
+- 1. **Create a Holiday Calendar**:
+- **Define your holiday calendar in Systems Manager.**
 [Guide to create calendars](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-calendar.html).The Calendar is either DEFAULT_OPEN or DEFAULT_CLOSED.
 For holiday calendar, we will keep the calendar DEFAULT_OPEN.
 A Calendar has events with a specific start and end times.
 These events are used to trigger EventBridge - at the start of the event, transitioning from Open to Closed and at the end of the event, transitioning from Closed to Open.

+Click on the "Details" Tab on the Calendar and open the "Calendar Use" section.
+The ARN of this calendar is used in the later stages

+- **Create Thanksgiving day snack event**:
+Create an event on the calendar by clicking the Create Event Button.
+Define the start time 30 minutes later than now and ending at 40 minutes later than now.
+Lets call this "Thanksgiving day snack"

 - 2. **Create an automation document**: [Systems Manager Automation](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-ref-sys.html) documents or runbooks help define a series of steps that can be done on your infrastructure and supports a wide range of AWS infrastructure APIs.
 Automations also support workflows using the new Visual design tool and can be used for manual steps such as an approval before the change event can start.